 D. Termination for Reasons Other Than Discipline or Job Elimination.

-The Fire Chief, on thier own initiative or upon a supervisor's recommendation, may terminate you for other than discipline or job elimination, where the Fire Chief finds it is in the best interests of NFPD, its members and/or the citizens and property it serves, including your goals and needs are inconsistent with NFPD's goals and needs, you are not integrating into NFPD's work force, operations or administrations, or attitude or behavioral problems that, while perhaps not rising to a level requiring discipline, are not in the best interests of NFPD, its members and/or the citizens and property it serves.
+The Fire Chief, on their own initiative or upon a supervisor's recommendation, may terminate you for other than discipline or job elimination, where the Fire Chief finds it is in the best interests of NFPD, its members and/or the citizens and property it serves, including your goals and needs are inconsistent with NFPD's goals and needs, you are not integrating into NFPD's work force, operations or administrations, or attitude or behavioral problems that, while perhaps not rising to a level requiring discipline, are not in the best interests of NFPD, its members and/or the citizens and property it serves.
 In such circumstances the supervisor (if supervisor recommendations are involved) and the Fire Chief shall follow the procedures set forth in Section 9(B), above.

 DISPUTE RESOLUTION PROCEDURES